jaypaddy/MythicalEdgeFileTransfer/README.md

 4. Establishes a connection to Azure Blob Storage on Edge.
 Connection String to Blob on Edge is injected via ENV
 5. Writes Blob to Azure Blob Storage Container on Edge : EDGE_BLOB_CONTAINER_NAME

+### Send File from Cloud to Edge
+1. An Azure Blob Trigger Function subscribing to Blob triggers
+2. Azure function creates a SAS for the blob and sends to Edge the SAS_URL
+3. Edge Module receives the SAS_URL and downloads the blob to local machine

 ### Create a AzureVM with IoTEdgee 1.2.0
 `az deployment group create \